JesseAger/Python-command_interpreter/README.md

        cmd Module
      </li>
    </ul>
-<p>Availale documented commands are accessible by the built-in command 'help'</p>
+<p>Available documented commands are accessible by the built-in command 'help'</p>
 <p>A fully functional command line with the ability to save history and access them</p>